Object Storage Buckets

 The storage tier property is then assigned to each object that you upload to a bucket.

-You cannot change the default storage tier of a bucket after creation.
+You can't change the default storage tier of a bucket after creation.

 When you create a bucket, the bucket is considered a private bucket and the access to the bucket and bucket contents requires authentication and authorization.
 However, Object Storage supports anonymous, unauthenticated access to a bucket that is not in a security zone.
 You make a bucket public by enabling read access to the bucket.